 Wash the sheets: Coming home to fresh sheets is so inviting, especially if you’re arriving late at night and ready to hit the hay as soon as you walk in the door.
 If you have time, you might also wash your towels, too.

 Clean common areas: Cleaning the common areas of your apartment doesn’t need to be detailed, especially if you are leaving soon.
-It can be as simple as sweeping up the kitchen and wiping down any surfaces.
+However, you may decide that cleaning areas such as the gutters, with the help of somewhere like Clean Pro Gutter Cleaning Bend, is important, especially if they are clogged and the area suffers from significant rainfall during this time.
+Though, this chore will depend on your own personal circumstances.
+The rest of your jobs can be as simple as sweeping up the kitchen and wiping down any surfaces.
 Coming home to a clean apartment is such a great feeling and a great way to help continue the feeling of relaxation from your trip.

 Throw out old food: There’s nothing worse than coming back from vacation to discover a science experiment growing in your fridge.
 Throwing out old food can prevent this from happening and eliminate any odors that might collect while you’re gone.
 If you have the time, you might even wipe down your fridge with a damp rag and a mild cleaning solution.
 You can also stick an open box of baking soda in the back of your fridge; this will absorb odors.